Kailash Mansarovar Yatra: Once in A Lifetime Experience

 Kailash Mansarovar is a pilgrimage site nestled in the Himalayas in Tibet.
 Over the years, Yatris across the world come here to do the Kailash Mansarovar Yatra, and travelers come to witness its mystical beauty.
 In this article, you will find the routes, cost, best time and etc. to undertake the Kailash Mansarovar Yatra.

-People who are between 18 and 70 years old and in good health are eligible to take the Kailash Mansarovar Yatra.
-The yatra can be done on foot, by bus, by Land cruiser, or by helicopter.
+People who are between 18 and 70 years old and in good health are eligible to take the Kailash Mansarovar Yatra trip.
+The yatra can be done on foot, by bus, or by helicopter.
 To undertake the yatra, please book either through the Ministry of External Affairs or through a Tibet/Nepal tour operator.

-- To reach Kailash Mansarovar, Indian pilgrims can take a road trip from Dehli.
-The Ministry of External Affairs organizes the yatra from June-September each year through two different routes -- Lipulekh Pass (Uttarakhand) and Nathu La Pass (Sikkim).
+To reach Kailash Mansarovar, Indian pilgrims can take a road trip from Dehli.
+The Ministry of External Affairs organizes the yatra from June to September each year through two different routes -- Lipulekh Pass (Uttarakhand) and Nathu La Pass (Sikkim).
 The yatra is conducted in batches with a certain number of pilgrims each year.
+Alternatively, you can go to Kathmandu to join the Kailash Mansarovar pilgrimage trip starting here.
+If you have a US passport or other passport, you can fly to Lhasa to start your Kailash Mansarovar trip.

 - Via Lipulekh Pass